Tire’s Time: Bridgestone Corporation Factory Study Tour

 Lecturer: One of the YSEP Coordinators, Associate Professor Yuriko Sato (she also smiles a lot ^^)

-Finally in my elective course I decided to take a subject that is quite far from life science and technology (Japanese language class is not counted in this case I guess because indirectly that is counted as a compulsory subject especially for me =P ) ^^ hehehe… Yeah, this course a little bit refers to social sciences… But it is very ok, because as a natural scientist we also need social science, don’t we ^^ ?
+Finally in my elective course I decided to take a subject that is quite far from life science and technology ^^ hehehe… Yeah, this course a little bit refers to social sciences… But it is very ok, because as a natural scientist we also need social science, don’t we ^^ ?

 It is pretty clear from the title: we learn about how to evaluate something.
 Evaluate means clarify something for make a judgment from what has been done in the past and an alternative solution for better improvement in the future.
 One of the most common used methods in evaluation is Logical Frame Work Analysis (LFA).
 It is also used in developing the university (engineering faculty), industrial, and local government linkage in Indonesia; as a corporation between Indonesian and Japanese government.